• Skip to main content

 flame tree bbq gluten free menu items

-A few bites in.
+(A few bites in)

 Final Thoughts: Worth It or Skip It?

-So, would we eat at Flame Tree BBQ again?
-In short, yes.
 This quick service dining spot at Animal Kingdom had a few wins.
 The menu was easy to navigate, portion sizes were massive, the seating was some of the nicest in the park (shady, open-air, and tucked away from foot traffic), and the allergy-friendly options were better than expected.

 Also, THE DUCKS.
 Honestly, I'd come back just for them.